balaranjan/High-throughput-LMTO/README.md

 8. Perform DOS calculation and extract total DOS and partial DOS for each element in the system.

 Hf, Lanthanides, and Actinides
-a.
-All lanthanides are substituted with La and their 4f orbitals are downfolded.
+- All lanthanides are substituted with La and their 4f orbitals are downfolded.
-b.
-All actinides are substituted with Th and and their 5f orbitals are downfolded.
+- All actinides are substituted with Th and and their 5f orbitals are downfolded.
-c.
-Hf is replaced with Zr.
+- Hf is replaced with Zr.

 Requirements
 1. numpy==2.2.1